Camp Buzz: Celebrini day to day for Sharks with injury

 Montreal Canadiens

-Kaiden Guhle wore a standard jersey during practice at the Canadiens' training facility on Wednesday.
+Kaiden Guhle wore a standard jersey during practice at the Canadiens' training facility Wednesday.

-The 22-year-old defenseman had an appendectomy on Sept.
+The 22-year-old defenseman had an appendectomy Sept.
 18 and has not played any preseason games.

-Canadiens coach Martin St. Louis did not rule out the possibility of Guhle playing Montreal's final preseason game at the Ottawa Senators on Saturday, though he indicated that it is not a priority as he recovers from his surgery.
+Canadiens coach Martin St. Louis did not rule out the possibility of Guhle playing Montreal's final preseason game, at the Ottawa Senators on Saturday, though he indicated that it is not a priority as Guhle recovers from his surgery.

-"I would like it if he could play but it's not important," St. Louis said Tuesday.
-"I'd like it, we don't know yet, we'll see, but it would be fun is he able to play.
+"I would like it if he could play but it's not important," St. Louis said.
+"I'd like it.
+We don't know yet, we'll see, but it would be fun is he able to play.
 But we're not going to play him if he isn't ready.
 We won't take any risks.
 There has to be zero risk if he plays, so we'll see."

-The Canadiens, who will practice in Mont-Tremblant on Thursday and Friday, open the season at home against the Toronto Maple Leafs on Oct.
+The Canadiens, who will practice Thursday and Friday, open the season at home against the Maple Leafs on Oct.
 9. -- Sean Farrell

 Toronto Maple Leafs

-Jani Hakanpaa took part in his first official practice Wednesday, but Maple Leafs coach Craig Berube said it is unclear when the 6-foot-7 defenseman will be fit enough for game action.
+Jani Hakanpaa took part in his first official practice Wednesday, but Maple Leafs coach Craig Berube said it is unclear when the 6-foot-7 defenseman will be fit enough to play in a game.

 While the fact he was not wearing a noncontact jersey was an indication he may have passed another hurdle on his quest to come back, general manager Brad Treliving said earlier in training camp that the veteran likely will start the season on long-term injured reserve.